How Vitamin B12 Supports Energy, Brain Function, and Well-being

 Myelin Sheath Formation

-Vitamin B12 is crucial for the formation and maintenance of the myelin sheath, a protective covering around nerve fibers that facilitates the rapid transmission of electrical signals in the nervous system.
+Vitamin B12 helps build and protect the myelin sheath, a layer around your nerves that lets signals travel quickly through the nervous system.
 A healthy myelin sheath is essential for efficient communication between neurons.
 Deficiency in vitamin B12 can lead to demyelination, which impairs nerve function and can result in neurological symptoms such as numbness, tingling, and cognitive decline.

 Cognitive Function and Memory